chasingbob/cs-sagan/README.md

 - [ ] describe practical applications where BCD is use

+#### Class Notes
+** What is a number system? **

+It is a system for representing numbers using digits or symbols and all the operations and properties associated with the system.

+** Why is the binary number system important for computer science?

+Because internally computers represents data as bits (0 or 1).

 ** Assignment: Due 13 February 2018 **
 Do Assignment 1 Part 1 from your study guide.